Welcome to the tour

 Scala is a modern multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
-It smoothly integrates features of object-oriented and functional languages.
+It seamlessly integrates features of object-oriented and functional languages.

 Scala is object-oriented

 Scala is a pure object-oriented language in the sense that every value is an object.
-Types and behavior of objects are described by classes and traits.
-Classes are extended by subclassing and a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.
+Types and behaviors of objects are described by classes and traits.
+Classes can be extended by subclassing, and by using a flexible mixin-based composition mechanism as a clean replacement for multiple inheritance.

 Scala is functional

 Scala is also a functional language in the sense that every function is a value.
-Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and supports currying.
-Scala’s case classes and its built-in support for pattern matching model algebraic types used in many functional programming languages.
+Scala provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and it supports currying.
+Scala’s case classes and its built-in support for pattern matching provide the functionality of algebraic types, which are used in many functional languages.
 Singleton objects provide a convenient way to group functions that aren’t members of a class.